django-auth-ldap/django-auth-ldap/docs/source/reference.rst

         passed through
         :meth:`~django_auth_ldap.backend.LDAPBackend.ldap_to_django_username`.
         You can get information about the LDAP user via ``ldap_user.dn`` and ``ldap_user.attrs``.
-The return value must be the same as :meth:`~django.db.models.query.QuerySet.get_or_create`--an (instance,
-        created) two-tuple--although the instance does not need to be saved yet.
+The return value must be an (instance, created) two-tuple.
+The instance does not need to be saved.

         The default implementation looks for the username with a case-insensitive query; if it's not found, the model returned by